-Here at SCADAfence, we are grateful for all the efforts and innovation put in by our team and the collective OT security community.
-The sleepless nights and ongoing devotion to improving OT network visibility and security for industrial organizations is something everyone can be thankful for this thanksgiving.
+Here at SCADAfence, we are grateful for all the efforts and innovation contributed by our amazingly talented team and the collective OT security community.

-From the increasing awareness of IT-OT convergence to the US Government emphasizing the security risks that relate to OT environments, 2021 is a clear example that OT security is headed in the right direction and getting growing awareness by board members & C-level executives worldwide.
+From our increasing understanding of methods used by threat attackers to the US Government emphasizing the security risks that relate to OT environments, 2022 is a clear example that OT security is headed in the right direction and gaining larger mind-share from board members & C-level executives worldwide.

 As we look at last year and move forward, here are the 5 reasons why we are thankful for OT security.